typesafehub/conductr-doc/src/main/play-doc/Home.md

 As an operator you can directly head over to the [[Operations guide|Install]].
 To get started as a developer go to the [[Developers quick start guide|DevQuickStart]].

-If you want to first get an overview of ConductR head over to the [[Introduction|Overview]] section.
+If you want to first get an overview of ConductR head over to the [[General|Overview]] section.

 @toc@